 What is liposuction?

-Liposuction or fat removal surgery is also known as Liposculpture/Lipoplasty.
-Essentially Liposuction is the targeted removal of fatty deposits with the use of cannulae and a vacuum.
+Liposuction, or fat removal surgery, is also known as lipo, liposculpture or lipoplasty.
+Essentially liposuction is the targeted removal of fatty deposits with the use of cannulae and a vacuum.
 It can be performed on men and women and virtually anywhere on the body, including the face.

 Mr Karidis has been one of the pioneers in the UK in the use of the Power-Assisted Lipoplasty technique (PAL) and has been using it with great success for over 15 years.
 Mr Karidis feels that this is the gold standard in the field of Liposuction as it offers consistent results in his hands whilst reducing the possibility of side effects.
 He also feels that this is the technique by which all other lipoplasty devices should be judged.
 He is therefore happy to continue to offer this routinely to all his patients.

 How can you expect to feel after liposuction?

 When you return to your room after your liposuction surgery, you’ll notice a drip in the back of your hand through which intravenous fluids will be administered.
 As you’ll lose some fluid, along with the fat during liposuction, it is normal to practise for the anaesthetist to give you intravenous fluids to replace those lost in the procedure.

 Moreover, you will be wearing a snugly-fitting compression garment.
 This must be worn over the treated area to control swelling and bleeding, and to help your skin shrink to fit your new contour.
 You may feel a little drowsy as a result of the anaesthesia but are likely to feel otherwise quite well.
 It is very common to have some bruising, swelling and minor initial lumpiness to the area.